louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### 2020 American College of Rheumatology guideline for the management of gout [^345f2cd5].
 Arthritis & Rheumatology (2020).
 High credibility.

-Gout—allopurinol starting dose: Starting allopurinol in daily doses of ≤100 mg (and lower doses in patients with chronic kidney disease [CKD]) is strongly recommended over starting at a higher dose.
+Gout — allopurinol starting dose: Starting allopurinol in daily doses of ≤ 100 mg (and lower doses in patients with chronic kidney disease [CKD]) is strongly recommended over starting at a higher dose.

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^a260077c].
 Arthritis & Rheumatology (2020).
 High credibility.

-ACR gout—patients with ≤2 previous flares and no more than 1 flare in the preceding year randomized to febuxostat were less likely to experience a subsequent flare (30% versus 41%; P < 0.05) compared with placebo.
+ACR gout — patients with ≤ 2 previous flares and no more than 1 flare in the preceding year randomized to febuxostat were less likely to experience a subsequent flare (30% versus 41%; P < 0.05) compared with placebo.

 ---